 It’s the perfect opportunity for her but as darkness and winter descend, she starts to suspect his death wasn’t an accident at all.

 I got this one and can’t wait to read it!
-A thriller in Antarctica sounds so perfect.
+A thriller in Antarctica, specifically a locked-room mystery, sounds so perfect.

 Have you read any of these books about Antarctica?
 Which ones?
 Any other Antarctica books I should check out, especially fiction or more recent adventure books?